openshift-pipelines/pipelines-as-code/docs/content/docs/guide/repositorycrd.md

 match.
 If you need to match a specific namespace you would need to use the target-namespace feature in the pipeline annotation (see below).

+## Explicitely targetting a Target Namespace from a PipelineRun

 There is another optional layer of security where PipelineRun can have an annotation to explicitly target a specific namespace.
 It would still need to have a Repository CRD created in that